GuglielmoZocca/GPU-Computing-2025-240182/README.md

    4. When the test ended, the result can be found in `test/GPU_test_Complete.csv`
    5. In case you can run Jupyter notebook, you can visualize some graphs related to the test through the notebook `../graph_report.ipynb`
 1. In case you want to test CPU solution:
-   1. Go to the GPU directory: `cd Path/to/CPU`
+   1. Go to the CPU directory: `cd Path/to/CPU`
    2. Give the permission to the test script: `chmod +x ./test_script/test_sortcvssortr.sh`
    3. Execute the script: `./test_script/test_sortcvssortr.sh`
    4. When the test ended, the result can be found in `test/CPU_test_Complete.csv`